-Newsletters, conferences, personal contacts, and written notices will be utilized to establish and maintain an open line of communication.
-In addition, our website and other internet and electronic sources will be kept up-to-date to inform families.
-All Calder Road staff members will make every effort to communicate positively and work effectively with parents and community members.
+Newsletters, conferences, personal contacts and written notices will be utilized to establish and maintain an open line of communication.
+In addition, our website and other internet and electronic sources will be kept up-to-date in an effort to inform families.
+All DMS staff members will make every effort to communicate positively and work effectively with parents and community members.